Learn To Film For Kids

 - Using the industry standard editing software (Adobe Premiere), we will display on the big screen exactly what it looks like and how it works.

 - It’s editing time.
 Now we will go through our footage, find the takes that we like and start constructing the video.
 This will include music and our voice over.

 - After our first draft it’s time to start polishing the video.
 This starts with colour correction, where we make sure that all the shots we used are similar in brightness and colour.

 - Now that our shots are all matching each other, it’s time to give the entire video a unique look with a process called colour grading.

 - Now we need titles: the text and pictures that need to come up on screen as well as the logo we are using.

 - Congratulations, we’ve made our video from start to… almost finish.
-Finally we will ‘render’ our video, taking it from our editing software and turning into a file that you can play to friends, upload to social media, or email to everyone you know.
+Finally, we will render our video, taking it from our editing software and turning it into a file that you can play to friends, upload to social media, or email to everyone you know.

 Find a course near you:

 |Scriptwriting & Screenplay – MOD0101.K1||00:30:00|